 - Accommodation is expensive.
 Hotels are limited but there are quite a few apartments to rent.
 Look on Booking.com or Airbnb to see what’s available.
 If you have a car you can find cheaper options outside Varenna.

 - We stayed in Green House Olivedo, a two-bedroom Airbnb apartment near the train station for £94 a night.
 It was spacious, clean, and conveniently located, but the decor was old-fashioned and it didn’t have WiFi (usually there’s a 3G stick but it wasn’t working).
-Honestly, I wish we had splurged on somewhere with a view of the lake though such as Hotel Olivedo, Albergo Milano, or best of all, Hotel Royal Victoria.
+Honestly, I wish we had splurged on a hotel with a view of the lake though such as Hotel Olivedo, Albergo Milano, or best of all, Hotel Royal Victoria.

 - Castello di Vezio is open from 10am until 5-8pm (depending on the month) and entrance is €4.